 To help reduce the spread of viruses, teach kids to:

-Is there treatment for a flu-like illness?
+Is there a treatment for a flu-like illness?
 Antiviral medicines are available to treat some types of viruses.
 Antibiotics will not treat a flu-like illness because it is caused by a virus.
-Antibiotics only work against bacteria, not viruses.
+Antibiotics work only against bacteria (other types of germs), not viruses.

 Should my child still get the flu vaccine?
 Yes, your child should still get the flu vaccine.
-Although a child who gets the flu vaccine still might get the flu, the illness is likely to be less serious.
+A child who gets the flu vaccine still might get the flu, but the illness is likely to be less serious.